numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Whether to disable auto scaling Set to “true” when using Kubernetes HPA or any other 3rd party auto scaling strategies
+Whether to disable auto scaling.
+Set to “true” when using Kubernetes HPA or any other 3rd party auto scaling strategies.
 </p>
 </td>
 </tr>